 "Prunes are notorious for helping us poop," shares Sauceda.
 "Prunes or prune juice contain sorbitol, which our body doesn't digest well.
 This sugar pulls water into our gut, making us poop more easily."

 When done right, smoothies can be the (almost) do-it-all drink.
-Unlike juice, they retain the fiber from added fruits and veggies (juices are stripped of all fiber).
+Unlike juice, they retain the fiber from added fruits and veggies (although blending the produce may break down insoluble fiber).
 Dietary fiber is so good for our health, especially our digestive health.

 Plus, there are specific components found in common smoothie ingredients that can help keep you regular, or "clean you out," such as fiber and digestive enzymes.